pkic/pqccm/_index.md

 The [Bouncy Castle for kotlin](https://github.com/bcgit/bc-kotlin) open source package provides a script/command line interface for generating certificate chains with different algorithms, including hybrid certificates using X.509 section 9.8 alternative signatures.

-## Nexus Group (IN Groupe)
+## Nexus Group
 PQC online test service available starting April 2024.
-Nexus Group secures society by enabling trusted identities for people and things.
-Our future-proof PKI helps organizations enable trust with certificate-based identities for citizens, employees, devices, applications, things, and IoT.
-Our PKI, Certificate Manager is certified Common Criteria (CC) EAL4+ and we deliver it on Premise and as Service.
+Support for pure-PQC certificate with Dilithium, Falcon and Sphincs+ algorithms first.
+Later support for Hybrid and composite certificates will be added.
+General available version will be released depending on progress of standardization process.

 ## Entrust
 **nShield**